Bovidae: Taxonomy

-The family Bovidae is placed in the order Artiodactyla (which includes the even-toed ungulates).
-It includes 143 extant species, accounting for nearly 55% of the ungulates, and 300 known extinct species.
+The family Bovidae is placed in the order Artiodactyla, the even-toed ungulates.
+It includes 143 extant species, accounting for nearly 55% of ungulate diversity, and 300 known extinct species.

-Until the beginning of the 21st century it was understood that the family Moschidae (musk deer) was sister to Cervidae.
-However, a 2003 phylogenetic study by Alexandre Hassanin (of National Museum of Natural History, France) and colleagues, based on mitochondrial and nuclear analyses, revealed that Moschidae and Bovidae form a clade sister to Cervidae.
+Until the beginning of the 21st century it was understood that the family of musk deer (Moschidae) was sister to Cervidae, the family of antlered deer.
+However, a 2003 phylogenetic study by Alexandre Hassanin (of National Museum of Natural History, France) and colleagues, based on mitochondrial and nuclear analyses, revealed that Moschidae and Bovidae form a clade which is sister to Cervidae.
 According to the study, Cervidae diverged from the Bovidae-Moschidae clade 27 to 28 million years ago.
 The following cladogram is based on the 2003 study.

-Molecular studies have supported monophyly in the family Bovidae (a group of organisms comprises an ancestral species and all their descendants).
+Molecular studies have supported monophyly in the family Bovidae; it is a "natural group" containing an ancestral species and all of their descendants.
 The number of subfamilies in Bovidae is disputed, with suggestions of as many as ten and as few as two subfamilies.
 However, molecular, morphological and fossil evidence indicates the existence of eight distinct subfamilies: Aepycerotinae (consisting of just the impala), Alcelaphinae (bontebok, hartebeest, wildebeest and relatives), Antilopinae (several antelopes, gazelles, and relatives), Bovinae (cattle, buffaloes, bison and other antelopes), Caprinae (goats, sheep, ibex, serows and relatives), Cephalophinae (duikers), Hippotraginae (addax, oryx and relatives) and Reduncinae (reedbuck and kob antelopes).
 In addition, three extinct subfamilies are known: Hypsodontinae (mid-Miocene), Oiocerinae (Turolian) and the subfamily Tethytraginae, which contains Tethytragus (mid-Miocene).